Getting Started

 |---|---|

-/compact | Manually trigger context compaction |
+/compact | Compact agent context |

 /stop | Stop the running agent |

-/clear | Clear session history |
+/clear | Clear all session history |

-/settings | Open the settings panel |
+/settings | Open settings panel |

 Tasks flow through these statuses: